actualbudget/docs/blog/2025-06-08-spending-community-funds.md

 - If there’s strong opposition, we won’t implement it.
 - If the community supports it, we’ll begin the trial in July.

-Join the conversation on Discord or in our GitHub discussions.
+Join the conversation on [Discord] or leave anonymous feedback in [this form].
 We’re listening — and we’ll publish a summary of the feedback before moving forward.

 ## What’s Next?